 But, I see this tussle between God’s choices and the devil’s pride working out in people’s lives, all around me.
 Most obviously and basically, I see this in the entertainment industry, the celebrity culture of politics and the narcissim within social media; which is full of egos oozing the old mantra: ‘look at me, look at me, I want validation, my ego needs human praise, worship me!’
 I see it in politics all the time as anti-Semitism towards the Jewish state of Israel.
 And I also occasionally and sadly see it within the church and ministry, which is more subtle.

 To make this tussle between human pride and God even clearer in the book of Esther, Haman is a powerful man, while Esther is an orphaned Jew who is favoured to become Queen, the King’s bride.

 This study is not to tell the story of Esther celebrated each year on Purim.

-It is to look at the spiritual model that is hidden in the Hebrew in this ancient story, so we can follow in the footsteps, both practically and spiritually, of those who are looked after and given victory by God.
+It is to look at the spiritual model that is hidden in the Hebrew in this ancient story, so we can follow in the footsteps, both practically and spiritually, of those who are looked after and given victory by the God of Israel.

-There are many studies already out there on the meaning of Esther’s name and discussing the hiddenness of God in the story.
+There are many good studies already available on the meaning of Esther’s name and discussing the hiddenness of God in the story.
 But I’ve never read one on understanding the adversary in this scenario and the Biblical models of its repeated defeat.
 So, I’m going to introduce you briefly to this adversary who tries to overcome, humiliate and destroy God’s appointed people.